equodev/chromium-multiplatform-testing/README.md

 ## Eclipse GLSP Integration setup
 We provide a script to do the Eclipse setup.
-Switch to the **glsp-eclipse-integration** folder and run the following command to install all dependencies in a bash terminal:
+In the parent **chromium-multiplatform-testing** folder, run the following command to install all dependencies in a bash terminal:

 ```sh
 ./setup_glsp_integration.sh